 Estate planning is an important part of protecting your financial future and ensuring that you can pursue your goals with security.
 As anyone approaching retirement or working to establish a sound financial strategy, having an estate plan is essential.

-Here are 10 essential questions to ask yourself when considering estate planning:
+10 estate planning questions to ask yourself

 - What would happen if I were to die without making a will?